Procedural Generation of 3D Maps with Snappable Meshes: The Snappable Meshes PCG Technique

-Different methods have specific parameter sets, as detailed in Table~\ref{tab:gmparams}.
+Different methods have specific parameter sets, as detailed in Table~\ref{tab:smparams}.
 The first parameter, \texttt{starterConTol}, impacts all methods, determining the connector tolerance for selecting the starting piece.
-Generation methods select the starting piece based on the amount of connectors it has, and \texttt{starterConTol} provides a tolerance in this selection.
-Subsections~\ref{sec:methods:genmethods:arena}--\ref{sec:methods:genmethods:branch} describe each of the four methods and their parameter sets with additional detail.
+Selection methods choose the starting piece based on the amount of connectors it has, and \texttt{starterConTol} provides a tolerance in this selection.
+Subsections~\ref{sec:methods:selmethods:arena}--\ref{sec:methods:selmethods:branch} describe each of the four methods and their parameter sets with additional detail.